chalk-ai/examples/unstructured_data/README.md

 will live along with the rest of your feature codebase, making it simple to build models combining structured and unstructured data.

-In this example, you will learn:
+In this example, you will:
-- How to use an LLM to classify your card transaction data to determine its purchase category and other information
+- Learn how to use an LLM to classify your card transaction data to determine its purchase category and other information
 - Define features representing the structured results of the LLM response
 - Define resolvers showing how to send the LLM request and parse it